MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 Make sure to save both `rsa_key.pub` and `rsa_key.priv` to the root of your working directory (`/etc/tinc/PsychoVPN`)

-Now we can append those public keys to the corresponding hosts files
+Now we can append those public keys to the corresponding hosts files:

 On Node A: